Updated on Feb 13, 2023 by Roumik Roy

 B.Tech in Biomedical Instrumentation graduates can start their careers in a big pharmaceutical company, a private hospital, a government hospital, or a research center based on where they're interested in work.
 They have a variety of shared responsibilities and functions in their role; some of them are:

 Research and Development: Biomedical Engineers are responsible for representing new areas of medical research and product development.
 Their role entails them to study and research the missing parts in medical equipment development.
 They are responsible for researching the ongoing needs and eventually finding solutions to the problems.

 Quality Control and Checks: Graduates also work towards ensuring that the medical field's machinery is improved and up to the mark.
 They need to do consistent quality checks and ensure that all the equipment is working and functioning properly.

-Medical Device Management: Since graduates in this field are the most familiar with medical equipment used; they also need to keep a tab on all the present devices in a facility and maintain its quality.
-They are also required to maintain safe, economic and effective use of the equipment available.
+Medical Device Management: Since graduates in this field are the most familiar with medical equipment used; they also need to keep a tab on all the present devices in a facility and maintain their quality.
+They are also required to maintain safe, economic, and effective use of the equipment available.

 A B.Tech Biomedical Instrumentation degree would fetch graduates a very rewarding and successful career path.
 The course helps students get all the important and essential skills they would need to succeed in a career.
 Additionally, the course also helps students get internships and other work experience which can help students get a promising career path.

 Demand: The role has a lot of demand in the medical, engineering, and innovation industries.
 Therefore, students don't need to worry about gaining work experience after graduation.
 There are also plenty of opportunities in the research field, should students be interested in pursuing that.
 After B.Tech, aspirants can obtain an M.Tech, which can further help them make a successful research career.